jarmar/DATX02-15-29-report/Individual documents/johan-w/personallog_JohanW.md

        iteration 3 and decided that some more features should be implemented.
 We will be adding intermodule calls, parameters to functions, case/if statements and more if there is time.
 We will also start writing on the report to make sure we have material to work with during the first fackspråk session, and we will prepare material for the half time presentation which David and Jakob will do.
+    T: -
+    F: -
+    S: -
+    S: -

+* LV7: TBD
+  * M: -
+    T: 8h Code generator translaton, experimentation and report reading.
+The code generator have been translated to the new AST.
+I have experimented a bit with core erlang and see how it handles multiparameter functions and multidefined functions.
+It seems to be straight forward, but nestled expressions might get tricky when it comes to keeping track of variable names.
+I have started reading example reports to get a basic understanding of what is expected in such a report and how it might be structured.
+    W:
+    T:
+    F:
+    S:
+    S: